malramsay64/phd-thesis/05_Crystal_Melting/results.md

 and at \SI{375}{\kelvin}, well below the melting point of 816 K.
 The value for the Trimer are at a pressure of \num{1.00}
 and temperature of \num{0.36} being the melting point.
-The real units are to model ortho-terphenyl as presented in @Pedersen2011. {tbl:relaxation_timescales}
+The real units are to model ortho-terphenyl as presented in @Pedersen2011. {#tbl:relaxation_timescales}

 The timescales presented in @tbl:relaxation_timescales are at very different temperature ranges